What parents need to know

 Is it any good?

-The clever script and smooth direction by first-time writer/director Sophie Barthes -- as well as terrific performances, especially by Giamatti in a role that feels like it was tailor-made for his Everyman look and quirky personality -- keep this surreal comedy grounded in reality.
+The clever script and smooth direction by first-time writer/director Sophie Barthes keep this surreal comedy grounded in reality.
+So do the terrific performances, especially by Giamatti in a role that feels like it was tailor-made for his Everyman look and quirky personality.
 There's not a moment of tongue-in-cheek behavior or campy, "knowing" dialogue.

 It's a stretch to imagine that souls can be removed, transplanted, or stored -- and an even bigger stretch to make the premise funny and last for nearly two hours.
 Barthes is mostly successful.
 She spends just enough time with the newly soulless Giamatti -- and then with Giamatti owning the interim soul of someone even more depressed than he was -- to keep the film from exhausting the narrative possibilities.
 The rest of the movie is spent in a farcical adventure in St. Petersburg, Russia, during which Giamatti learns a lesson that the audience knew from the beginning.